-On April 14, 2020, Frontier, our largest client measured by revenue as of March 31, 2020, filed a petition under Chapter 11 of the Bankruptcy Code in the Bankruptcy Court, along with certain of its subsidiaries.
-For further details, see "Recent Developments - Frontier Chapter 11 Petition" and "Risk Factors - Risks Related To Our Business - Frontier Communications Corporation, has filed a voluntary petition for relief under Chapter 11 of the United States Bankruptcy Code."
+On April 14, 2020, Frontier, our largest client as of June 30, 2020, representing 18.2% of revenue for the fiscal year then ended, filed a petition under Chapter 11 of the Bankruptcy Code, in the Bankruptcy Court, along with certain of its subsidiaries.
+Frontier announced that this Chapter 11 filing was intended to effectuate a pre-arranged financial restructuring in accordance with a Restructuring Support Agreement, entered into by Frontier with certain of its creditors.